plutonheaven/prx-practical-lab/instructions/chapter_2_dgnss.md

 We will use the same models as the one already coded in you function `src.gnss::obs_covariance_mat`.

 ### 1.5.
 Weighted Least Squares
 The same estimation algorithm as for the SPP solution can be used.
-Just make sure that you correctly define the observation vector, observation model, jacobian and observation covariance matrices.
+Just make sure that you correctly define the observation vector, observation model, jacobian matrix and observation covariance matrix.

 ### 1.6.
 Compute the DGNSS solution at each epoch
 Create a script at the repository root named `main_dgnss.py` and write the code to compute the DGNSS solution.